 Your baby may sleep longer during the day and be more wakeful at night, when you desperately need your shut-eye.
-“If you can, nap with her,” says Dr Du Plessis.
-Also help her learn day from night.
-Keep the room dark and quiet for night feeds, bright by day – have curtains open or lights on, and don’t shelter her from noise and activity such as a radio, washing machine, other children at play.
+“If you can, nap with them,” says Dr Du Plessis.
+Also help them learn day from night - keep the room dark and quiet for night feeds; bright by day.
+Have curtains open or lights on, and don’t shelter them from noise and activity such as a radio, washing machine or other children at play.

-She may go to sleep only if you hold or rock her, and wake the moment you put her down.
-Try swaddling her firmly in a soft cloth, which many babies find comforting, and waiting 15 minutes for her to slip into a deeper sleep before trying to move her.
+Your baby may go to sleep only if you hold or rock them, and wake the moment you put them down.
+Try swaddling them firmly in a soft cloth, which many babies find comforting, and waiting 15 minutes for them to slip into a deeper sleep before trying to move them.